 AOC Cotes-du-Roussillon, IGT Cotes Catalanes, and AOC Maury

-Last year we introduced you to the work of Caroline Bonville, a young vigneronne and friend living in Maury, a sleepy village in the Roussillon, France's south, near the border with Spain.
+We are now full steam ahead with our work with Caroline Bonville, a young vigneronne and friend living in Maury, a sleepy village in the Roussillon, France's south, near the border with Spain.
 I met her about 6-7 years ago and have always coveted her fine work.
-When I decided to launch Road Cru, I called her first.
+A few years ago when I decided to launch Road Cru, I called her first.

 Growing grapes in the Roussillon, especially in and around Maury, is not for the weak.
 I've visited here during different times of year and I always leave shaking my head.
 Cold and biting wind in winter, highs near 110 every day in summer.
 Thick-walled stone houses keep one warm or cold depending on the season.
 But growing things?
 Its a commitment like nowhere else in the grape growing world maybe.
 This is a starkly beautiful, moon-like place (look at that photo).
 It hardly rains, and the granite and schiste, while lovely for photos and great for tasty grapes, is rocky, rough, and difficult to work.

 As I spoke with Caroline last month my jaw dropped when she explained the naturally low yields from her gnarly old Grenache, Syrah, and Carignan vines.
 In the Rhone, or Bordeaux, or Tuscany, or even in California or Oregon, a vineyard yields in the neighborhood of 2.5-3 tons per acre, or in French terms, 50 hectoliters per hectare.
 But here...on the moon?
 Just 15!
 I know, right?
 Same vineyard density, same amount of work, if not more, same expenses and all for fully one-third of normal yield.
 Yikes.